koenderks/aRtsy/README.md

 <img src='https://github.com/koenderks/aRtsy/raw/development/man/figures/logo.png' width='149' height='173' alt='logo' align='right' margin-left='20' margin-right='20'/>

-*"If you laugh at a joke, what difference does it make if subsequently you are told that the joke was created by an algorithm?
-The fact that you laughed is good enough." - Marcus du Sautoy, The Creative Code*
+*"If you laugh at a joke, what difference does it make if subsequently you are told that the joke was created by an algorithm?" - Marcus du Sautoy, The Creative Code*

 `aRtsy` is an attempt at making generative art available for the masses in a simple and standardized format.
 The package provides various algorithms for creating artworks in `ggplot2` that incorporate some form of randomness (depending on the set `seed`).
 Each type of artwork is implemented in a separate function.